anonymousmoe/whonix_builder/README.md

 # whonix_builder
- Utilizes a debian:bookworm docker container that automatically verifies and builds Whonix images, incorporating the official derivative-maker build script, while including environment variables to customize every available build option and log files of the entire build process.
+ Utilizes a debian:bookworm Docker Container that automatically verifies and builds Whonix images, incorporating the official derivative-maker build script, while including environment variables to customize every available build option and log files of the entire build process.

 ## Usage